UmutSogukpinar/responsive_watches_website/README.md

 # Watches Website

 In this project, I study dynamic naming, transtion and so on.
-It is just a basit one page template.
+It is just a basic one page template.

 Source: https://www.youtube.com/watch?v=r2CKvKkXlAs